charles8191/dos401kit/README.md

 A>copy C:\BIN\COMMAND.COM B:
 ```

-Now you should have a disk!
+Now close QEMU, and you should have a DOS 4.01 diskette at `output.img` compiled from scratch!